 The following field trips are offered in the park in the spring and in the fall for elementary students.
 These free cirriculum-based programs provide hands-on learning experiences using the park's cultural and natural resources as teaching tools.
-To request a program, please complete Complete this Form.
-You also can contact the TN Education Office by email or phone (865-436-1258).

 Kindergarten: Explore with Your Senses

-First Grade: Trees of the Smokies
+First Grade: The TREE-mendous Smokies

-Third Grade: Adaptations
+Third Grade: Plant and Animal Adaptations

 Fourth Grade: Mountain Food Webs